Delayed Periods But Not Pregnant: 5 Possible Causes & Next Steps

 Excessive exercise

-Excessive and fertility hormones
+Excessive exercise and fertility hormones

 What should I do next?